Lab 8: MCMC Algorithms and Considerations#

 A. Metropolis-Hastings vs. Gibbs Sampling Methods#

-If we start a 2D Ising model with the “cold” initial condition, and set \(\beta\) to a value lower than the critical value (corresponding to a temperature higher than the critical temperature, the Metropolis-Hastings algorithm could fail if the value of \(\beta\) is too low.
+If we start a 2D Ising model with the “cold” initial condition, and set \(\beta = 1/kT\) to a value lower than the critical value (corresponding to a temperature higher than the critical temperature; see Part B of Lab 7), the Metropolis-Hastings algorithm could fail if the value of \(\beta\) is too low.

-Repeat Step 1 but use the Gibbs sampling method by setting
+In the second code cell below, repeat Step 1 but use the Gibbs sampling method instead.
+You can switch to Gibbs sampling by calling the

 // Write your answers to Part A here